Our 2016 Herbstalk Teachers!

 Class: Somerville Street Plants

-Steph Zabel is the founder of Herbstalk, and an herbalist and educator based in Somerville, MA.
+Steph Zabel is the founder of Herbstalk, and an herbalist and educator in the Boston area.
+She holds a Master’s degree in ethnobotany through which she studied traditional herbal knowledge in urban settings.
 For over a decade she has combined her passions for natural medicine, community outreach, and education.
-She holds a Master’s degree in ethnobotany; prior to becoming a full-time herbalist Steph worked for many years in the botanical and ethnobotanical collections of the Harvard University Herbaria.
-Her current work focuses on teaching practical & inspiring herbal classes and offering dynamic wellness sessions for her clients.
+Prior to becoming a full-time herbalist Steph worked for many years in the botanical and ethnobotanical collections of the Harvard University Herbaria.
+Her current work focuses on teaching practical & hands-on herbal classes and offering dynamic wellness sessions for her clients.